 Pulling himself out of bed, Harry made his way sluggishly to the bathroom.
 He had woken against the window when the sun poked its head over the horizon.
 Knowing he would be questioned if he remained, he had managed to make it back to his bed before collapsing into it.
 A few hours later and he was now, somewhat, awake for the day.
 I can't keep doing this, he thought, frustrated.

 "You all right, Harry?"
-Ron asked as they descended the stairs into the common room.
+Ron asked as they decended the stairs into the common room.

 "You look like hell, mate."